A sign appears on the head of the “silent killer”

 Dr. Majeed explained: “Cholesterol is a type of fat that is necessary for life.
 It is a major structural component of cells, acts as a precursor in the synthesis of certain hormones such as estrogen, testosterone and cortisol, and is vital in the production of vitamin D. Besides these functions, cholesterol is also important in the hair cycle because it regulates hair signaling pathways.
 Several studies show that high cholesterol levels, especially low-density lipoprotein (LDL) known as “bad cholesterol,” can increase the risk of cardiovascular disease.

 This is because it can lead to the accumulation of fatty deposits known as plaques in the arteries, which increases the risk of heart disease and stroke.
 But high cholesterol levels may also be linked to hair loss.
-If you are experiencing hair loss, this could be a possible sign that your cholesterol levels are high.
+If you are experiencing hair loss, this might be a possible sign that your cholesterol levels are high.

 Dr. Majeed explained: “Studies indicate that there is a high prevalence of dyslipidemia (unhealthy levels of one or more types of fats) in women and men who suffer from androgenetic alopecia, or as it is called hereditary baldness.”